-2. Emergency Services.
-In accordance with sections 1915(b) and 1932(b) of the Act, and 42 CFR 431.55 and 438.114, enrollees in an MCO, PIHP, PAHP, or PCCM must have access to emergency services without prior authorization, even if the emergency services provider does not have a contract with the entity.

-The PAHP, PAHP, or FFS Selective Contracting program does not cover emergency services.

-Emergency Services Category General Comments (optional):

-3. Family Planning Services.
+Cuon A. 110gram Description rt I: Program Overview Services (2 of 5) 2.
+Emergency Services.
+In accordance with sections 1915(b) and 1932(b) of the Act, and 42 CFR 431.55 and 438.114, enrollees in an MCO, PIHP, PAHP, or PCCM must have access to emergency services without prior authorization, even in the emergency services provider does not have a contract with the entity. ☐ The PAHP, PAHP, or FFS Selective Contracting program does not cover emergency services.
+Emergency Services Category General Comments (optional): 3.
+Family Planning Services.
 In accordance with sections 1905(a)(4) and 1915(b) of the Act, and 42 CFR 431.51(b), prior authorization of, or requiring the use of network providers for family planning services is prohibited under the waiver program.
-Out-of-network family planning services are reimbursed in the following manner:

-The MCO/PIHP/PAHP will be required to reimburse out-of-network family planning services.
+Out-of-network family planning services are reimbursed in the following manner: ☐ The MCO/PIHP/PAHP will be required to reimburse out-of-network family planning services.
 The MCO/PIHP/PAHP will be required to pay for family planning services from network providers, and the State will pay for family planning services from out-of-network providers.
 The State will pay for all family planning services, whether provided by network or out-of-network providers.

-\Box Other (please explain):

-Family planning services are not included under the waiver.
+Other (please explain): Family planning services are not included under the waiver.
 Family Planning Services Category General Comments (optional):

-4. FQHC Services.
-In accordance with section 2088.6 of the State Medicaid Manual, access to Federally Qualified Health Center (FQHC) services will be assured in the following manner:

-The program is voluntary, and the enrollee can disenroll at any time if he or she desires access to FQHC services.
+Print application selector for 1915(b) Waiver: NC.0002.R05.02 - Apr 01, 2023 (as of Apr 01, 2023) Page 16 of 110 F. Services (3 of 5) 4.
+FQHC Services.
+In accordance with section 2088.6 of the State Medicaid Manual, access to Federally Qualified Health Center (FQHC) services will be assured in the following manner: The program is voluntary, and the enrollee can disenroll at any time if he or she desires access to FQHC services.
 The MCO/PIHP/PAHP/PCCM is not required to provide FQHC services to the enrollee during the enrollment period.
 The program is mandatory and the enrollee is guaranteed a choice of at least one MCO/PIHP/PAHP/PCCM which has at least one FQHC as a participating provider.
 If the enrollee elects not to select a MCO/PIHP/PAHP/PCCM that gives him or her access to FQHC services, no FQHC services will be required to be furnished to the enrollee while the enrollee is enrolled with the MCO/PIHP/PAHP/PCCM he or she selected.
 Since reasonable access to FQHC services will be available under the waiver program, FQHC services outside the program will not be available.
-Please explain how the State will guarantee all enrollees will have a choice of at least one MCO/PIHP/PAHP/PCCM with a participating FQHC:

-The program is mandatory and the enrollee has the right to obtain FQHC services outside this waiver program through the regular Medicaid Program.

-FQHC Services Category General Comments (optional):

-5. EPSDT Requirements.
+Please explain how the State will guarantee all enrollees will have a choice of at least one MCO/PIHP/PAHP/PCCM with a participating FQHC: The program is mandatory and the enrollee has the right to obtain FQHC services outside this waiver program through the regular Medicaid Program.
+FQHC Services Category General Comments (optional): 5.
+EPSDT Requirements.
 The managed care programs(s) will comply with the relevant requirements of sections 1905(a)(4)(b) (services), 1902(a)(43) (administrative requirements including informing, reporting, etc.), and 1905(r) (definition) of the Act related to Early, Periodic Screening, Diagnosis, and Treatment (EPSDT) program.

-EPSDT Requirements Category General Comments (optional):

-6. 1915(b)(3) Services.
+EPSDT Requirements Category General Comments (optional): Section A: Program Description Part I: Program Overview F. Services (4 of 5) 6.
+1915(b)(3) Services.